 Stink bugs take plant nutrients into their bodies and are then eaten by other animals.
 Keep this in mind if you are considering insecticides, for birds and other insect-eaters can be harmed indirectly by consuming poisoned insects.
 Various parasitic flies and other insects also feed on stink bugs.

 Opossums aren’t the only animals that play possum.
-The proper term for “playing dead” is thanatosis, and several insects use this defense strategy, including stink bugs.
-For predators that key in on prey by detecting movement, this can save the insect's life, especially when it comes to predators undeterred by a foul odor.
+The scientific term for “playing dead” is thanatosis, and several insects use this defense strategy, including stink bugs.
+For predators that locate their prey by detecting movement, this can save the insect's life, especially when it comes to predators undeterred by a foul odor.